 A mysterious international dispute that threatens the recently thawed diplomatic relationship between the United States and Cuba came to light in a 10 August 2017 story first reported by the Associated Press.
-The report focused on a series of seemingly related illnesses suffered by American and Canadian diplomats serving in Cuba.
+The report focused on what has come to be known as the "Havana Syndrome," a series of seemingly related illnesses suffered by American and Canadian diplomats serving in Cuba.
 The original reporting included what later appeared to be speculation from unnamed United States government officials that some form of heretofore unknown sonic weapon was to blame:

 In the fall of 2016, a series of U.S. diplomats began suffering unexplained losses of hearing, according to officials with knowledge of the investigation into the case.
 Several of the diplomats were recent arrivals at the embassy, which reopened in 2015 as part of President Barack Obama’s reestablishment of diplomatic relations with Cuba.